Open Menu Close Menu Open Search Close Search

 Programs

-For All Students The Tufts Inclusive Education Series is a workshop and dialogue series designed to equip students with the knowledge and tools needed to mitigate various forms of bias.
+The Tufts Inclusive Education Series is a workshop and dialogue series designed to equip students with the knowledge and tools needed to mitigate various forms of bias.
 These educational workshops offer a unique opportunity to deepen our understanding of discrimination while learning practical steps to advocate for positive change.
 The following are the goals for the educational workshops:

 • Provide introductory education sessions on the history of bias related to specific identities.